japila-books/spark-sql-internals/docs/spark-sql-DataFrame.md

-title: DataFrame

-# DataFrame -- Dataset of Rows with RowEncoder
+# DataFrame &mdash; Dataset of Rows with RowEncoder

 Spark SQL introduces a tabular functional data abstraction called *DataFrame*.
 It is designed to ease developing Spark applications for processing large amount of structured tabular data on Spark infrastructure.